yeild/secrage/README.md

 )
 ```

-The *window.encodeURIComponent* is used in case of the string to be encoded by window.btoa contains characters outside of the Latin1 range.
+The *window.encodeURIComponent* is invoked in case of the string to be encoded by window.btoa contains characters outside of the Latin1 range.

 When invoking storage.get(key), these steps are reverse.